 This Redevelopment Plan intends to encourage a developer to acquire a proprietary interest in the properties to be rehabilitated and/or redeveloped pursuant to this plan.
-This Redevelopment Plan is based upon an Area In Need of Redevelopment designation, which does provide the Town with the power to exercise eminent domain.
-However, the Mayor and Board of Aldermen have decided (via Resolution #183-2014) to use all the powers provided under the Redevelopment Plan for use in a redevelopment area excluding the power of eminent domain, creating a "Non-Condemnation Redevelopment Area".
+The Mayor and Board of Aldermen have decided (via Resolution #183-2014) to use all the powers provided under the Redevelopment Plan for use in a redevelopment area excluding the power of eminent domain, creating a "Non-Condemnation Redevelopment Area".
 Therefore, no private property is identified for acquisition other than through private sale between a willing buyer and seller.